This page links to a record of stuff I have done to maintain ejbdesk1, my core i5-based windows 7 machine

 Some of my drives have a lot of deleted files, some containing confidential stuff.
 Just for security, I want to periodically wipe this old stuff.

-This machine is now my show machine, EJBSHOP.
+This machine is now EJBSHOP.
 It is running Windows 10, and has a solid state drive.
-I use it for internet access and email, plus running SolidWorks and other CAD programs.
+I use it for internet browsing and email, plus running SolidWorks and other CAD programs, along with Zoom and Microsoft Teams for video conferencing.